intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/run-notebook-colab.md

 - Open the Notebook file on GitHub in a browser (So the URL ends in *.ipynb*).

-- Change the URL from https://github.com/full_path_to_your_notebook to https://colab.research.google.com/github/full_path_to_your_notebook
+- Change the URL from https://github.com/full_path_to_the_notebook to https://colab.research.google.com/github/full_path_to_the_notebook

   For example, change URL of tutorial https://github.com/intel-analytics/zoo-tutorials/blob/master/keras/2.1-a-first-look-at-a-neural-network.ipynb to https://colab.research.google.com/github/intel-analytics/zoo-tutorials/blob/master/keras/2.1-a-first-look-at-a-neural-network.ipynb

-Then, prepare environment of Java8 and Analytics Zoo as instructs above.
-If the notebook is not authored, you may could make a copy and run it within the instructions.
+Then, prepare environment of Java8 and Analytics Zoo as instructions above.
+If the notebook is not authored, you could make a copy and run it within the instructions.